oliverphilcox/RascalC/README.md

 # RascalC
 **A Rapid Sampler For Large Cross-Covariance Matrices in C++**

-C++ code to simulate correlation function covariance matrices from large surveys, using a grid and jackknife based approach.
+C++ code to simulate anisotropic two-point correlation function covariance matrices from large surveys, using a grid and jackknife based approach.
 (Code developed by Alexander Wiegand, Daniel Eisenstein, Ross O'Connell and Oliver Philcox)

 For full usage, see the ReadTheDocs [documentation](https://rascalc.readthedocs.io/en/latest).